Places to eat, things to do, day trips, stuff for kids, places to stay!

 Sea Turtle Release

-Genius Cafe has a collaboration with the larger conservation centre based in Kuta, so check in with them to ask.
+Genius Cafe has a collaboration with the larger conservation centre based in Kuta, so check in with them to ask about times and dates.
 The centre on the north end of the beach is amateurish and I don't like the way the hatchlings are housed - although I'm not an expert.

 Bali Kite Festival - July / August